jurassix/web-embed-lab/docs/CAPTURE_SYNTAX.md

 `url` is the full URL of the request, including fragments and parameters.

 `status-code`, `content-type`, and `content-encoding` are copies of their respective HTTP headers.

+Note: Captured files will be encoded according to `content-encoding` so if it's `gzip` then the stored file will be gzipped.
+The page formulation step will unencode files as appropriate.

 `output-file-id` is the ID of the captured data from a single request.